HeiderJeffer/PhD-Department-of-Psychology-at-Leeds-Beckett-University/README.md

 to further investigate these effects through rigorous scientific inquiry.

-**Background Literature:
+# Background Literature

-**The literature review will focus on studies investigating the cognitive effects of flavonoids and anthocyanins, emphasizing mechanisms of action such as improved blood flow, antioxidant properties, and modulation of neurotransmitter systems (Bell et al., 2015; Cox & Scholey, 2017; Li et al., 2021).
+The literature review will focus on studies investigating the cognitive effects of flavonoids and anthocyanins, emphasizing mechanisms of action such as improved blood flow, antioxidant properties, and modulation of neurotransmitter systems (Bell et al., 2015; Cox & Scholey, 2017; Li et al., 2021).
 Additionally, research on dietary interventions under cognitive stress conditions, such as high altitude and sleep deprivation, will be explored to contextualize the study (Shannon et al., 2016, 2017a, 2017b; Cook & Willems, 2019).

-**Aims and Objectives:**
+## Aims and Objectives

 1. To assess the efficacy of the Ārepa formulation in mitigating the cognitive and physiological effects of high altitude exposure.